mukesh51/c1-moviesbuster/README.md

 ## Pre-requisite

-To Run this React application, ensure you follow the instruction provided in ReadMe file of node-api-server project.
+To Run this React application, ensure you follow the instruction provided in ReadMe file of node-api-server project, which can be found [here](https://github.com/mukesh51/c1-node-api-server).
 The only constraint for this react application (as of now), is node-api-server should run on port 5000.

-### To run this application, ensure you clone this repository, move to that directoy and run `npm install` command.
+To run this application, ensure you clone this repository, move to that directoy and run `npm install` command.

-### Next run the following command `npm start` to start your react application.
+Next run the following command `npm start` to start your react application.

 The flow of the application goes as follows: